 Harry Dean Stanton

 Born in 1926 in Kentucky, actor Harry Dean Stanton began appearing on TV programs like Gunsmoke in the 1950s.
-He quietly built a reputation as a quality character actor in films like Cool Hand Luke (1967) and Alien (1979), and earned praise for his headlining roles in the 1984 flicks Repo Man and Paris, Texas.
-Among his recent work, the longtime actor was prominently featured on the HBO drama Big Love from 2006 to 2010, and voiced a character in the animated hit Rango (2011).
+He quietly built a reputation as a respected character actor via films like Cool Hand Luke (1967) and Alien (1979), and earned praise for his starring roles in the 1984 features Repo Man and Paris, Texas.
+Stanton remained a recognizable screen presence well past his 80th birthday, particularly for his contributions to the popular HBO drama Big Love.
+On September 15, 2017, he died of natural causes at the age of 91.

 Harry Dean Stanton was born on July 14, 1926, in West Irvine, Kentucky.
 The oldest son of a tobacco farmer and a hairdresser, he attended Lafayette High School in Lexington, Kentucky, before joining the U.S. Navy, his service carrying him to the Pacific theater as a ship's cook during the 1945 Battle of Okinawa.